 How could timing have such a profound effect on re-pins?
 Not everyone lives in the world of social media marketing.
 It turns out that normal people actually look away from Pinterest every once in a while.
 For hours at a time.
 Crazy right?
 The hard part is figuring out when your followers are going to be on the site.
 This infographic shows the average peak times for the platform:

-So, when to pin?
+So, when should you Pin to Pinteres?
 The above image indicates that the best times to pin generally seem to from 2pm to 4pm and 8pm to 1am.
 Other sources tell us the best days to pin are generally Thursday and Saturday.
 But it’s worth noting here that these stats cover a multitude of different types of pins.
 Different users too.
 So you should realize that different types of content need to be pinned at different times.
 For example, scholarly infographics are going to be viewed at different times than wedding dresses or inspirational nature pics.

 This ties neatly into our next point – when deciding when to pin, you need to keep your followers in mind.
 A high school student has a different schedule than a stay at home mom, and a working woman won’t be on Pinterest as obsessively as a social media fanatic.
 Perhaps you have a segmented group of followers, with some pieces of content being more relevant to certain groups.
 In that case, you’ll need to post different types of content at different times to satisfy those major interest groups.